sablier-labs/docs/docs/guides/04-snapshot-voting.md

 available in the future).
 Subtracts the `streamed` amount from the initial `deposit`.
 For canceled streams, the unstreamed amount will be `0`.

-## Sablier V1
+## Sablier Lockup V1

 - [Snapshot playground](https://snapshot.org/#/playground/sablier-v1-deposit) - test the strategies
 - [Snapshot code repository](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/sablier-v1-deposit) -
   dive into the implementation

-The Sablier V1 strategy regards the stream recipient as the voter.
+The Lockup V1 strategy regards the stream recipient as the voter.
 It returns the voting power for any voter as the **sum of all deposits** made by a sender towards the recipient (the **voter**) for a specific ERC-20 token.

 :::caution Caveats

-- Similar to the Sablier V2 [`streamed-recipient`](#streamed-recipient) strategy, the voting power can be increased artificially.
+- Similar to the Sablier Lockup [`streamed-recipient`](#streamed-recipient) strategy, the voting power can be increased artificially.

 :::